 The Inner And Outer Stories Of Our Lives

 There are two stories playing out throughout our life: The inner story and the outer story.
 We mostly get to know one another through our outer stories: What we do, how we communicate, our behaviour and personal theatre.
 What we mostly do not see and perceive are the inner stories: The inner dramas, struggles, pains, desires, the reasons why we do what we do, what drives us, what we really feel and what we really want.
-This goes further, into the realms of the unknown dimensions of ourselves, such as dormant formations, and hidden talents and capabilities that are either not advertised by the person or lie unused or in dormant state, waiting to be awakened by the silver kiss a person’s developmental pursuits.
-When did you last experience dealing with someone, where you felt that there is something about them, something different, something special, that you can feel but cannot clearly describe?
+This goes further, into the realms of the unknown dimensions of ourselves, such as dormant formations, and hidden talents and capabilities that lie unused or in dormant state, waiting to be awakened by the silver kiss of a person’s developmental pursuits.
+When did you last experience dealing with someone, where you felt that there is something about them that you can feel but cannot clearly describe?
 Let’s bring it closer to home: Something about the natural you that you feel the presence of, but are lacking the inner skill to bring it to an inner and outer expression?

 Connected Or Disconnected..?

-This is why we are so surprised when witnessing a person’s previously hidden inner life suddenly bursting out in an unexpected way that can come across as out of character or a new kind of ‘in character’ .
-Consider the ‘successful’ person who seems to have everything going for him or her, suddenly breaking down into acute depression, or worst.
-Their incongruent inner and outer stories exist in a state of disconnect, giving birth to states of unsettlement, inner conflict and confusion.
+This is why we are so surprised when witnessing a person’s hidden inner life bursting out in unexpected ways that can come across as out of character or a new kind of ‘in character’.
+Or, a seemingly successful person suddenly breaking down into acute depression.
+Their inner and outer stories existed all along in a state of disconnect, to a point where they can no longer contain the inner conflict.